swiftyfinch/Rugby/Flutter_test_app/my_flutter/README.md

 # my_flutter

-A new flutter module project.
+A new Flutter module project.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.dev/).
+For help getting started with Flutter development, view the online [documentation](https://flutter.dev/).

 For instructions integrating Flutter modules to your existing applications,